 Downsizing for a loved one - a personal experience

-My mother is a social being and she craved the company of new friends, whom she could have a natter, have a laugh and share secrets!
-It doesn’t matter how old you are, good company and a bit of fun makes for a better world and can magic your aches and pains away!
-We know that there is much evidence proving how social isolation can lead to depression and/or physical illness.
+My mother is a social being and she craved the company of new friends, with whom she could have a natter, have a laugh and share secrets!
+It doesn’t matter how old you are: good company and a bit of fun make for a better world and can magic away your aches and pains!
+We know that there is much evidence that social isolation can lead to depression and/or physical illness.

-hold onto everything to keep good memories alive and to avoid the gripping feelings of loss.
-It is therefore very important to talk about the feelings attached to belongings and their accompanying memories to enable the process.
-When helping anyone through such a move, it requires your sensitivity and understanding.
+As a professional organiser (and in this case, as a daughter too), I dealt with the property developers and associates, solicitors, estate agents and others.
+Decluttering a three-bedroom bungalow and slimming everything down to a one-bedroom apartment was a challenge for sure, but it proved entirely achievable.
+It takes time and patience to sort through items and decide what to let go of and what to keep.
+Sometimes people feel they need to hold onto everything to keep good memories alive and to avoid being gripped by loss.
+It is therefore very important that people talk about the feelings attached to belongings and their accompanying memories in order to facilitate the process.
+When helping anyone through such a move, it requires your absolute sensitivity and understanding.

 My mother is quite sassy: she knows her own mind and likes things a certain way.
 Forget she’s 92 because you wouldn’t believe it if you saw her; she’s a brave lady and knows in her heart what is in her best interest.
 It’s been a challenge to restart somewhere new, but she has done it!
 With a guiding hand, support and reassurance she has got there.
 Now 93, she has made new friends and enjoys the activities that her independent living community affords her.